-August 4, 2020
+August 3, 2022

-To the Stockholders of Saratoga Investment Corp.:
+To the Stockholders of Saratoga Investment Corp .:

-You are cordially invited to attend an annual meeting of stockholders of Saratoga Investment Corp., to be held at the offices of Eversheds Sutherland (US) LLP, located at 1114 Avenue of the Americas, New York, NY 10036, on September 29, 2020, at 10:00 a.m., local time.
-Only stockholders of record at the close of business on July 31, 2020 are entitled to notice of, and to vote at, the meeting, including any adjournment or postponement thereof.
+You are cordially invited to attend the 2022 annual meeting of stockholders (the "Annual Meeting") of Saratoga Investment Corp., to be held at the offices of Eversheds Sutherland (US) LLP, located at 1114 Avenue of the Americas, New York, NY 10036, on September 29, 2022, at 10:00 a.m., local time.
+Only stockholders of record at the close of business on July 29, 2022 are entitled to notice of, and to vote at, the Annual Meeting, including any adjournment or postponement thereof.